James Lewis, MD, MSCE

 Senior Fellow, Leonard Davis Institute

-Dr. Lewis earned a BA in Interdisciplinary Studies from the University of Virginia in 1987.
+Dr. James Lewis earned a BA in Interdisciplinary Studies from the University of Virginia in 1987.
 He received his MD degree from the University of Pennsylvania in 1991.
 He completed a residency in Internal Medicine and subsequently served as Chief Medical Resident at Yale University.
-Following his residency, Dr. Lewis simultaneously completed a fellowship in Gastroenterology and a Master's program in Clinical Epidemiology at the University of Pennsylvania.
-He joined the faculty at the University of Pennsylvania in 1998 and currently is a Professor of Medicine and Epidemiology, Senior Scholar at the Center for Clinical Epidemiology and Biostatistics, and Senior Fellow in the Leonard Davis Institute of Health Economics.
-He is the Associate Director of the Inflammatory Bowel Disease Program, and Director of the Gastroenterology and Hepatology Clinical Research Program.
+Following his residency, Dr. Lewis simultaneously completed a fellowship in Gastroenterology and obtained a masterís degree in Clinical Epidemiology at the University of Pennsylvania.
+He joined the faculty at the University of Pennsylvania in 1998 and currently is Professor of Medicine and Epidemiology, Senior Scholar at the Center for Clinical Epidemiology and Biostatistics, Senior Fellow in the Leonard Davis Institute of Health Economics, Associate Director of the Penn Inflammatory Bowel Disease Program, and Director of the Gastroenterology and Hepatology Clinical Research Program.

 EP 510 - Introductory Epidemiology

 Lewis JD, Asch DA.: Barriers to office-based screening sigmoidoscopy: does reimbursement cover costs?
 Annals of Internal Medicine.
 130: 525-30 (1999).

 Lewis JD, Brown A, Schwartz JS.: Initial evaluation of rectal bleeding in young persons: A cost-effectiveness analysis.
 Annals of Internal Medicine.
 136: 99-110 (2002).